Category: Password Managers

 KeePassDX

-Proton Pass fails first because accessing the vault requires logging into a hosted account instead of opening a local encrypted database file.
+Proton Pass fails first because it requires logging into a hosted account service rather than opening a local encrypted database file before accessing the password vault.

 Verdict